maistra/maistra.github.io/README.md

 ```
 ├── [archetypes] - Can be used to define content, for example you can set default tags or categories and define types such as a post, tutorial or product here.
 ├── [topics] - Contains all the content files.
-|   ├── Blog -- This directory is automatically generated from RSS feeds.
+|   ├── Blog -- This directory is used to render the Maistra blog, which is rendered on the fly from a collection of RSS feeds.
 |   ├── Docs -- This directory contains
 │   │   ├── .adoc (AsciiDoc topic files)
 │   ├── DRAFTS - This directory is intended for topic stubs, topics that need to be written, and in-progress drafts.
 The Hugo config file is set to ignore this directory and its contents.
 │   │   ├── .adoc (AsciiDoc topic files)
 ├── [data] - Site data such a localization configurations go here.
 ├── [layouts] -  Layouts for the Go html/template library which Hugo utilizes.
 Note that themes override layouts.
-├── [public] -  Generated output.
-(NOTE: This directory doesn't exist until you generate output.)
 ├── [static] - Any static files here will be compiled into the final website.
 |   ├──  img - This directory contains all the images.
 Hugo expects this directory name.
 │   │  ├── .png